wtalioy/Math_Solver/grpo/doc/Report.md

 - *Extra modification*: add length reward function provided by the Kimi 1.5 tech report, to discourage overthinking and promote token efficiency.

 #### Results
-- Total reward seems a little better than the previous one, with an accuracy of `74.64%` on the validation set.
+- Total reward seems a little better than the previous one.
     ![alt text](image-7.png)
+- `val.json` accuracy: `74.64%`

 ### Raw_r16
 #### Setup